jimkay001/CourseraCleaningDataProject/README.md

 combined_tbl <- bind_rows(test_tbl, train_tbl)
 ```
 Next we will trim the number of columns down to only include the subject ID,
-the activity name, and any measures involving standard deviations or means.
+the activity name, and any measures involving standard deviation or mean
+calculations.

 **Note** There are a variety of measures with mean as part of the measure name
 such as angle(tBodyAccMean,gravity).
 For this assignment I have excluded those